 Employment mix within the pay quartiles

-It is encouraging to see from our quartile data (the split of employees into four groups by hourly rate, to show the balance of men and women in each group) that women make up over 63% of employees across all four quartiles.
+The quartile data (the split of employees into four groups by hourly rate, to show the balance of men and women in each group), shows that women account for over 62% of employees across all four quartiles.
 This data is indicative of the University’s inclusive approach in all areas of work and the value it places on female employees at all levels.

 The mean is calculated by adding all employees’ hourly rates of pay together and dividing by the total number of employees.
 The mean includes the lowest and highest rates of pay.

 The average hourly rate paid to women at the University, when looking at hourly rates across all pay bands is 3.8% less than the hourly rate for men - this is the mean gender pay gap.

 This is significantly below the HE Sector average of 14.7% and the national mean gender pay gap of 17.3% (ONS Annual Survey of Hours and Earnings 2019) and is likely to be one of the lowest in universities.

 As mentioned above, the proportion of women in quartile 1 increased between 2018 and 2019, due to an increase in the number of our female students undertaking paid work.
 This change has led to a small difference in the annual mean figures for 2018 and 2019.

 The median is the measurement used to calculate the average pay, by finding the midpoint in all employees’ hourly rates of pay.
 Therefore, half of the employees will earn a rate above the midpoint and half will earn a rate below the midpoint.

 The median gender pay gap at the University is 2.8%.
 When student employees are removed from this calculation, the median pay gap is -1%.
 The HE Sector average is 13%.

 There were no staff bonuses paid in 2018/19.

 The University is committed to inclusion and the promotion of gender equality.
 Our gender pay gap data confirms we have good foundations in place and that women are well represented at all levels within our organisation.